 Bletchley Park, a country house in Buckinghamshire, was bought by the Secret Intelligence Service (MI6) in 1938 as a site to which the Government Code & Cypher School and MI6 could be evacuated when war came.
 However, Bletchley Park’s great success was as a result of the mechanization of the decryption process keeping pace with the mechanization of encryption.
 Although the decryption of Enigma is the best known of Bletchley Park’s exploits, other successes, such as the decryption of Luftwaffe hand ciphers, and the development of Colossus, the world’s first computer which solved the enciphered German teleprinter, made a significant contribution to the Allied victory.
 One might say the work of such prospective foreign technology assessment analysts would be something similar to that of codebreakers of World War II, yet they are isolated from the conditions of the past as that art, as with many aspects of intelligence collection, has become electronic.

-While the supposition may sound a bit ordinary, perchance there would be some sort of analytical triage by the most experienced analyst, perhaps senior leaders and best experts from the analytical team might gather weekly or daily to perform that task.
+While the supposition may sound a bit ordinary, perchance there would be some sort of analytical triage by the most experienced analyst.
+After some possible sorting and collating through the use of artificial intelligence given the volume of what is collected, perhaps senior leaders and best experts from the analytical team might gather weekly or daily to perform that task.
 It would also give the supervisors a good sense of what might be coming down the pike for examination.
-The participating supervisors, themselves, would reflect countries from which the technologies would be stolen and would be proficient in the respective languages of the industrialized countries from which the reports, plans, schematics, charts, and other data would originate.
+The areas of expertise of participating supervisors, themselves, would reflect countries from which the technologies would be stolen and would be proficient in the respective languages of the industrialized countries from which the reports, plans, schematics, charts, and other data would originate.
 The final sorting would be done by supervisors intimately familiar with at least one area of the technologies stolen.
 There may be information gathered on a new US technology or ongoing research and development project that is already in sufficient quality and quality to send up to higher levels of management to create additional collection requirements for MSS officers and operatives in the field to help complete the picture.
 Even if there is a relative paucity of information on a foreign technology, if it is a technology discovered that is so advanced that it would have the potential to be a game changer in terms of the development of Chinese technologies or might be of the utmost importance regarding China’s defense and national security, it would very likely be brought up to senior executives who would decide how to pursue it.
 Counterintelligence would also likely be involved to make certain that any miracles are not simply sophisticated material dangled as bait for some elaborate trap.
 The supervisors speculated upon here would also be the ones to deliver information in formal reports or as presentations and desk-level briefings to customers in government.

 After they receive a batch of information, the emphasis of the analysts’ search through it will be to identify and consider new discoveries, as well as determine whether the information is simply interesting or can be given higher meaning.
 Much as case officers may run more than operative in the field, each analyst or team would likely work on, not many, but very likely more than one puzzle at a time.
 The foundation of the puzzle would most likely be formed by a pattern of information.
 Each bit of new information may be a possible missing piece.
 Each new piece gives one an idea of what the next piece might look like.
 In a mosaic, stone fragments are cut to for a particular image the artist has in mind, a preconception.
 With a puzzle, the image is created with each new piece.
 There is something to learn every time the image is developed.
 Eventually the image figuratively begins looking back at the one working on the puzzle telling its story.
 Priority is likely given to those puzzles closest to solution or those that begin releasing information about some new exquisite US technology that MSS senior executives, and thereby the Communist Party of China wants to get its hands on.
 As a next logical step, the collection of pieces for the remaining parts of the puzzle by operations departments from Beijing or the provinces can be directed through collection requirements.
 Perhaps the same analyst or analytical team or a group of troubleshooting technological experts would take over the case at that point.